 When monthly dues fund eventual procurements, renters are strongly motivated to pay on time.
 Sellers can require non-refundable upfront down payments in exchange for consenting to rent-to-own agreements.
 Although usually less than standard home purchase down payments (which typically cost around 20 percent of sale prices), rent-to-own deposits help provide security and immediate income.
 Renters planning on purchasing leased homes are also likely to maintain and upgrade residences.
 Even if contracts fall through, sellers often evade many damage risks associated with irresponsible or resentful tenants.

-No Transaction Fees
+2. No Transaction Fees